ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+,,1&#x27;palt is cert.-iu cure.
+In the violent
+i.i&#x27;wrnal aching, termed cholu-, ndd a fea­
+.vjonfut of salt to a pint of culd water-.IriHk
+it, nnJ go to bed ; it is one of the

+spoedietl remedies known.
+I he fame j
 will revive a pcrcrf n who pectus aiinoti
 dead from receiving a very heavy fall, &amp;c.
 In an apoplectic&quot; lit, no time should be